SkynetLabs/skynet-kernel/README.md

 + Need to update Homescreen to be able to handle the 'skynetKernelLoadFailed' message.

++ There are a bunch of places where we are using the 'number' type when we probably should be using the BigInt type.
+Especially in the trustless pieces of the download code, like with the merkle tree stuff.

 + We need to update the progressiveFetch protocol to parse and display the error in the event of a 400 response from the portal.
 We should probably still assume malice in that case but at the very least we want to relay the